germal/OpenCVB/README.md

 including those that stream data from OpenCVB.
 For Python scripts requiring a stream of images or point clouds, the process is reversed and the OpenCVB executable is invoked automatically and run in a separate address space.
-Images and point clouds will then be streamed to the Python script running in the debugger.
+Images and point clouds can then be streamed to the Python script running in the debugger.

 Visual Studio C++ Debugging